 Dress English, Think Yiddish!

 “Dress English, think Yiddish“.
-I heard this comment during an interview with Dan
+I heard this advice during an interview with Dan

-I admit that such a reference to canny Yiddish thinking intrigued me and gave me more historical readings opportunities.
+I admit that such a reference to canny Yiddish thinking intrigued me and gave me more historical reading opportunities.
 A quick search online immediately clarified that Yiddish is a language used by Jews in central and eastern Europe before the Holocaust.
 It was originally a German dialect with words from Hebrew (the official Jewish language) and several modern languages.
 It is now used only by a minority of Jews.

-Looking for some books, I came across one written by Howard Ward Charles: “The Money Code: Become a Millionaire With the Ancient Jewish Code”.
-H. W. Charles studied Biblical Studies and is the recipient of several academic awards.
-The title sounded a bit “pop culture” for my taste, but I gave it a try.
+Looking for some books, I came across one written by Howard Ward Charles: “The Money Code: Become a Millionaire With the Ancient Jewish Code“.
+H. W. Charles studied Biblical Studies and received several academic awards.
+The title sounded a bit like “pop culture” for my taste, but I tried it.
 You can read my review in this article: “The Money Code” by H.W.
 Charles.

-I then came across a book written by Rabbie Daniel Lapin: “Business Secrets from the Bible“.
-This second book was definitely a dive with new eyes into the Holy book and further sparked my interest in timeless money management wisdom in ancient books.
-More recently, I published an investment article inspired by the Parable of the talents.
+I then came across a book by Rabbie Daniel Lapin: “Business Secrets from the Bible“.
+This second book was a dive with new eyes into the Holy book and further sparked my interest in ancient money management wisdom in ancient books.
+More recently, I published an investment article inspired by the Parable Of The Talents.

 My take on Dan

 – Dress British, Think Yiddish, by Eitan Kensy (Jewish Review of Books)

 – Dress British, Think Yiddish.
 How Jews Came to Yale in Ivy League Cloting, by Daniel Horowitz